 These applications require an exceptional amount of integration with legacy systems, some very old.
 They have to maintain an extremely consistent user interface, for use by clients who can be upset by the unnecessary change.
 They have all the requirements of an e-commerce application, such as resistance to sudden surges in demand.
 And they are subject to extremely large-scale Web-based security attacks, as the payoff for a successful criminal break-in could be enormous.

 Voting, such as for shareholder votes or Board of Directors elections, is a particularly sensitive subject, with huge decisions being made and significant legal exposure.
 Ordinary voting is rather similar to consumer banking and e-commerce (using votes as the currency), but where governance rules require anonymity, standards increase enormously.
-You must earn voter confidence, and your systems should be able to pass a really rigorous audit, including against insider
+You must earn voter confidence, and your systems should be able to pass a really rigorous audit, including against insider malfeasance, while protecting the privacy of each voter.

 For such systems we recommend a DataOps solution in which raw inputs (from user interaction) are fully quarantined from the apps that handle persistent data storage, using very assertive firewalls and very low-permission accounts.
 An auditor must be able to verify that systems holding private user data are completely inaccessible from unauthorized locations.

 Since the anonymization steps at the application layer may be intentionally irreversible, anonymized data should be stored with very high redundancy.
-It may be impossible to
+It may be impossible to auditably reconstruct from scratch after identity data has been discarded.

-For applications subject to extensive outside controls, it’s important to demonstrate adherence to the spec (application verification) and to be able to trace concerning behavior back from the running system to the code and
+For applications subject to extensive outside controls, it’s important to demonstrate adherence to the spec (application verification) and to be able to trace concerning behavior back from the running system to the code and checkins that caused it (traceability).

 For verification, ensure that you have an automated test suite with organized test case management and that it is automatically fired up as a part of your CI/CD system.
 Be sure your full test suite is run before real deployments, not just your quick check test suite (sometimes called the smoke test) which is automatically run every time a build is done.

 For traceability, ensure that your CI/CD system inserts serial numbers into your distributable software containers and other built artifacts, and records what artifact version numbers were used (including source code, libraries, and tools).
-And require that
+And require that checkins to your version control system include links back to the requirements they were meant to satisfy.

 To ensure that what went into production is still what’s in production, don’t grant permission to apply manual changes to running servers.
 Create admin accounts with limited permissions that can’t be used as “back doors,” and use immutable servers so that a new deployment is required when someone wants to change what’s on a server.